espruino/EspruinoDocs/tutorials/Simple RGB strips.md

 As transistor you can use any power NPN or N-Channel MOSFET.
 However, for this example we have chosen the STP16NF06, which is quite inexpensive but yet powerful enough to drive dozens of LEDs (up to 16A!).

-On the board you can either use the true analogue pins A0..A7, B0..B1, C0..C3 (see [[ADC]]) or any pin supporting [[PWM]] output (which is nearly every pin).
+On the board you can either use the true analogue output pins A4, A5 (see [[DAC]]) or any pin supporting [[PWM]] output (which is nearly every pin).
 In this tutorial we are using the purely PWM pins C7, C8 & C9.

 ![Simple LED Wiring](SimpleLedWiring.jpg)